stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 Where _name_ specifies whether the event has a specific name property and _parameterized_ indicates an event that has multiple values, e.g. mouse buttons.

-> Apparently GLFW version 4 will deprecate callbacks in favour of query methods but we will cross that bridge if and when we upgrade the native library.

 ### Framework

 Based on the above we start with an abstraction for an event: